ecopque/visualcalc_calculator/README.md

 # Simple Python Calculator

-This Python program is a simple calculator that allows users to perform basic arithmetic operations.
-It supports addition (+), subtraction (-), multiplication (*), and division (/).
+This program is a graphing calculator that allows users to perform basic arithmetic operations (currently) but which I am working to soon become scientific.

 ## How to Use